$ cd fundamentals-of-devops

 In order to use the |

-Once Docker image is built, to be able to push it to ECR, you need to tag it using the registry URL of the
+Once the Docker image is built, to be able to push it to ECR, you need to tag it using the registry URL of the

 ECR repo that you got from the registry_url